jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ##Push changes to the Git repository by using the command line

 You now have a Git repository that contains example code.
-You can use several tools to work with Git, including desktop IDEs and the browser-based Web IDE, but you can also use the command line.
+You can use several tools to work with Git, including desktop IDEs and the browser-based web IDE, but you can also use the command line.

 **Note**: If you need to install Git, see [Installing Git](/tutorials/clients#installing_git).

-Browse the [Git documentation](http://git-scm.com/doc) to learn more about working with Git.
+To learn more about working with Git, browse the [Git documentation](http://git-scm.com/doc).

-Start by cloning the local repository using the Git URL from either the Bluemix application dashboard or the BUILD & DEPLOY page:
+Start by cloning the local repository by using the Git URL from either the Bluemix application dashboard or the BUILD & DEPLOY page: